 - Cost.
 Phone systems might require upfront investment, but most modern communication systems are either free or come at a digestible monthly cost.

 You can summarise these items in a requirements document.
 This helps you establish exactly what you need from any new business communication system, before you start evaluating specific equipment and services.

 Business communications services and equipment are offered by a whole range of suppliers.
-Typically, one company might be responsible for the physical infrastructure – like your internet connection and phone lines.
-Another could take care of software and services, like collaboration tools and an email system.
+Typically, one company might be responsible for the physical infrastructure like your internet connection and phone lines.
+Another could take care of software and services, like collaboration tools, instant messaging and an email system.

 Expert knowledge can be of immense help when trying to choose and buy business communication systems.
 A good core IT supplier will be able to advise on the right mix of equipment and services for your business - no matter whether you're investing in new technology from scratch or building on your existing system.